Week 5 : p-values and effect sizes

 desc = TRUE,

-Open a new Rj window and run this code before going any further!
+Open a new Rj window and run the code above before going any further!
 Take a moment to read through the code and decide what it is doing.

 The results should look like this: